All Products

 You can execute the following statement to query the execution records of your scheduled jobs:

-select * from dbmsjob.pga_joblog;
+SELECT * FROM dbmsjob.pga_joblog;

 Run a scheduled job across databases

 An example is used to describe how to configure a cross-database scheduled job.
-In this example, the DBMS_JOB package is configured in the postgres database.
+In this example, the DBMS_JOB extension is configured in the postgres database.
 A scheduled job is configured to run in a database named test.
 In this example, you want to insert one data record per minute into a table in the test database.
 For more information about how to create a database, see Create a database.

 1. Create a table named jobrun and a stored procedure named job_proc in the test database.